Angie0304/Bioinspired_Algorithms/genetic_algorithms/binary_encoding_nonogram/README.md

 ```

 ## How it works

 1. A random population of binary grids is generated as candidate solutions.
-2. Each individual is evaluated using a fitness function based on row and column constraints.
+2. Each individual is evaluated using a fitness function based on row and column constraints, penalizing mismatches.
-3. The best individuals are selected to produce new solutions through crossover and mutation.
+3. Parents are selected using stochastic binary tournament selection.
+4. Offspring are generated using n-point or uniform crossover.
+5. Bit-flip mutation is applied with a fixed probability to maintain diversity.
-4. The population is updated and the process repeats for multiple generations.
+6. The population is updated iteratively over multiple generations.
-5. The algorithm stops when a valid solution or a stopping condition is reached.
+7. The algorithm stops when a valid solution is found or a stopping condition is reached.